sam2829/project-3-0s-and-Xs/README.md

 Once the user has entered their name, another welcome message will appear and print out the game board.

-The console will inform the user that it's their turn and ask them to select a grid position between 1 and 9.
+The console will inform the user that it's their turn and ask them to select a grid position between 1 and 9 or type in 'quit' to leave the game.
 This must be a whole number between 1 and 9 entered as an integer.

 ![Start game screenshot](assets/screenshots/start-game-screenshot.png)